m00nyONE/PasswordGen/README.md

 If you choose to install pwgen to your system, just type ./pwgen -update It will download the latest source from GitHub and install itself into /usr/sbin WARNING!!
-If you allready have a programm called pwgen, it will be OVERWRITTEN! check before installing
+If you already have a programm called pwgen, it will be OVERWRITTEN! check before installing

 # Usage
 EXAMPLES: